Drug Report

 The Helsana Drug Report is the only one of its kind in Switzerland.
 The report – compiled in cooperation with the University Hospital Basel (USB) and the European Center of Pharmaceutical Medicine (ECPM) at the University of Basel – provides authentic insights into the supply of medicinal products in Switzerland.
 We also cast a critical eye on the market for medicinal products, look for anomalies and differences, and identify room for improvement.

 The report is in German.
-The preface and summary are available in English, German and French.
+The preface and summary are available in English and German.

 Archive